-Sorry folks, I’ve had to take another day to get organized, ahead of the ru across Argentina.
+Sorry folks, I’ve had to take another day to get organised, ahead of the run across Argentina.
 I’ll definitely be back on the road tomorrow.

 There was plenty of drama yesterday, as we drove the Chilean hire car back to Santiago.
 It all started well, and we made good time to the border.
 The Chilean border experience wasn’t too bad, although we had to get documents stamped at four different windows and then have the car inspected.
 We initially stood in line for 20 minutes behind a bus load of passengers, before being told we should be in another line.

 Once we got down the mountain, we hit the freeway to Santiago.
 We had to pass through two toll booths – but, of course, we’d exchanged all our Chilean money days earlier.
 We had nothing to pay with, and they didn’t take credit card.
 At the first booth, a kind officer agreed to exchange some Chilean pesos for Argentinean pesos.
 That got us through the first booth, but then we reached another.
 A line quickly formed behind us, and there was a mass of honking.
 We did find the equivalent $1.20 in old Chilean coins (about one-third of the toll), and the officer let us through to avoid more anger from cars behind.

 That was all very stressful, but the real fun was about to begin.
 After the GPS led us up one wrong road, we returned the car to the airport without incident and checked in for our flight back to Mendoza.
 However, because Australia makes Argentineans pay a fee to enter Australia, there is now a reciprocity fee.
 It has only recently been invoked, and there are many teething problems.
 We didn’t know we had to pay it, but were happy to when told.